Shane Johnson (actor)

 Shane Johnson (born February 29, 1976) is an American actor with numerous credits in both television and film.
-He is noted for playing Scott in Black Cadillac and Cooper Saxe in Power.
+He is noted for playing Scott in Black Cadillac and Cooper Saxe in Power and its spin-off Power Book II: Ghost.
 He has also appeared as Will Cooper in two episodes of the 2008 TNT show Raising the Bar.

+Career

+Most recently filmed in the Little Walter project "Them: The Scare" alongside Luke James on Amazon Streaming Video.

 Early life

 He graduated from Ephrata High School (WA) in 1994 and later graduated from Whitman College in 1998.